nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/sed/“grep” out specific line ranges of a file.md

 ```
 # This is the config file for mod_dnssd.
 ```
-# Grep range of lines:
+# Grep range of lines from file:

 ```
 sed -n '1,5p' /etc/apache2/mods-available/dnssd.conf